na-na-hi/renget/archive/ProdiAgy.md

 ##Experimenting instructions:
 We take what we learnt from rentry.co/dadaptguide with a couple differences:

 !!! warning AS WROTE IN DADAPT GUIDE BEFORE AND I REPEAT AGAIN NOW: FIRST AND FOREMOST.
 NO DUPLICATE DATASET.
 MANUAL AND LOGICAL CAPTIONING IF YOU WANT CAPTIONING AT ALL.
 DATASET WILL ALWAYS REMAIN IMPORTANT.
+BACKGROUND REMOVAL GOOD.
 - train_batch_size and gradient_accumulation_steps both can have a negative impact on training on datasets below 30 images.
 - Toy with noise_offset/adaptive_noise_scale/multires_noise_discount/multires_noise_iterations only.
 Unset the seed if you want variations.